PDXpert PLM Software

 This help topic describes the current PDXpert PLM release.
 Earlier releases may be different.
 To view your release's version of this topic, open PDXpert and press the F1 key or select the Help menu.

-Solve client log-in problems
+Solve client problems

-Using the account name and password §
+Using the account name and password§

 The PDXpert client must provide the PDXpert Application Server with a valid user account name and password.